Carsten-Ke/sequence-fairies/docs/source/content/seqExtract.rst

 .. option:: -L <ARG>, --length <ARG>

-   Length based extraction. allowed values are '<NUM', '>NUM', '=NUM'.
+   Length based extraction.
+Allowed values are '<NUM', '>NUM', '=NUM'.
 For example the code ``-L '>3' '<7'`` would extract all sequences with length 4-6

 .. option:: -m <ARG>,  --ignore-missing <ARG>